top of page

 Resources include education and support groups.

-Mental health and proactive suicide prevention programming for individuals, groups and workplaces.
+Mental health and proactive suicide prevention programming for individuals, groups, and workplaces.

 National Alliance on Mental Illness

 Inspires intentional connection by empowering people and equipping partners through established programs and resources to combat the epidemic of loneliness.
-The Only7Seconds “I Know Lonely” project collects stories of loneliness and hope in an effort to build understanding of the diverse, universal experience of loneliness.
+The Only7Seconds “I Know Lonely” project collects stories of loneliness and hope in an effort to build an understanding of the diverse, universal experience of loneliness.
 With their direct-to-school programming, Only7Seconds works to build empathy in younger populations.

 Substance Abuse and Mental Health Services Administration